jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

   caption: [Criteria for selection of essential standards.], )<tab_10>

-Of particular importance for pioneering projects like #glspl("swith") are the first two criteria: #emp_[Timeliness] and #emp_[Actively development].
+Yet, of particular importance for pioneering projects like #glspl("swith") are the first two criteria: #emp_[Timeliness] and #emp_[Active development].
 These interlinked criteria are crucial in ensuring that standards remain relevant and effective.
 Timeliness ensures that standards incorporate the most recent knowledge from expert teams.
 Active development, on the other hand, serves as a mechanism to adapt standards within a reasonable time frame after new information becomes available.
 Together, these criteria reflect the iterative process of standard creation and revision, where new insights are integrated to address challenges and refine existing guidelines.

-In innovative projects like #glspl("swith"), learning often occurs through trial and error.
+In innovative projects such as #glspl("swith"), learning often occurs through trial and error.
 Standards play a critical role in this process by helping to prevent the repetition of both serious and minor mistakes.
 This prevention is enabled through building upon accumulated knowledge.
 As understanding of these projects deepens, standard-issuing bodies should be prepared to adjust their guidelines.
 They may modify or even remove existing requirements to reflect lessons learned and best practices identified through practical implementation.

-These adjustments, primarily aimed at ensuring safety and functionality for both people and the environment, facilitate the path from manufacturing to commercially viable certification.
+These adjustments, primarily aimed at ensuring safety and functionality for both people and the environment, pave the way from manufacturing to certification that enables commercial usage.
 By capturing and codifying the knowledge gained through iterations of the project, standards serve as a repository of collective experience and guidance in the field.
 Prioritizing standards that meet both timeliness and active development criteria allows researchers and industry practitioners to work with guidelines that reflect the current state of knowledge.
 This approach enhances safety, efficiency, and regulatory compliance for pioneering projects, helping to avoid repeated mistakes and paving the way for new advancements built on a solid foundation of understanding.

+// ---------------------------------- here ---------------------------------- //
-The accessibility and availability criterion, as outlined in @tab_10, is of paramount importance.
+The #emp_[accessibility and availability] criterion, as outlined in @tab_10, is of paramount importance.
 Even the most comprehensive standards hold little value for research and industry if they are not readily obtainable.
 Criteria 4-6 in @tab_10 (Adoption in research and industry, International recognition, and Europe-wide recognition) act as indicators of a standard's experience and successful implementation.
 The trustworthiness of a standard correlates with the frequency of its adoption and the number of functional vehicles successfully constructed and approved based on its guidelines.
 A standard's international recognition often follows from its established trustworthiness.
 Nevertheless, in the absence of internationally recognized standards, the focus shifts to regional standards, with European standards serving as the intermediate step between national and global recognition.
 This approach aligns with the geographical and regulatory context of this research, which is primarily centered in Germany and the broader European Union.
 The emphasis on European standards is further supported by the research context, as this work was conducted with funding from the Federal Ministry for Economic Affairs and Climate Action in Germany, as noted in @chap_0_6.